-Accessing Part III Aboriginal Reserves Wotjulum and Kunmunya
+Accessing Part III Aboriginal Reserves Wotjalum and Kunmunya

 A tour group at Kunmunya Reserve

 Aboriginal Reserve Land is land reserved for the use and benefit of Aboriginal people.
-Within Dambimangari country, the Aboriginal Reserves of Wotjulum and Kunmunya were proclaimed under Part III of the Aboriginal Affairs Planning Authority Act 1972, meaning access is restricted.
+Within Dambimangari country, the Aboriginal Reserves of Wotjalum and Kunmunya were proclaimed under Part III of the Aboriginal Affairs Planning Authority Act 1972, meaning access is restricted.
 Visitors need to apply to the Minister for Aboriginal Affairs for a Transit Permit.
-The issuing of Transit Permits has been delegated to the Department of Aboriginal Affairs (DAA) permit officer, and is implemented through an online application system.
-You can find out more background information on the DAA and Transit Permits here
+The issuing of Transit Permits has been delegated to the Department of Aboriginal Affairs (DAA) permit officer and is implemented through an online application system.
+You can find out more background information on the DAA and Transit Permits here.

 The process for applying for a Transit Permit to access Part III Aboriginal Reserves on Dambimangari country is as follows: